bLeYeNk/X1Coin/README.md

 ### Economic Considerations

 Altered parameters have the potential to influence economic incentives for miners.
-The controlled issuance of new coins and the halving mechanism, integral to Bitcoin's economic model, require thoughtful consideration to maintain economic sustainability.

 ---